About brnrd | Bernard Spil | Sp1l | Barnerd

 • Bernard (my given name at birth).

-In my free time I like to run, swim, cycle and hike (not necessarily in that order) and tinker with computers, software and networks.
+In my free time I like to run, swim and cycle (not necessarily in that order) and tinker with computers, software and networks.

 Besides that I have several volunteering engagements

-1. Contributor Bits-of-Freedom Privacy Café (Dutch digital rights organization).
+2. Contributor Bits-of-Freedom Privacy Café (Dutch digital rights organization)

 FreeBSD

-In the FreeBSD Operating System project I am a ports committer.
-Currently I am the maintainer for over 40 ports:
+In the FreeBSD Operating System project I am a mentored ports committer.
+Currently I maintain the LibreSSL and MariaDB ports.

 HSLnet